ShivankK26/Router-Academy-Courses/docs/router-nitro/Using Asset Transfer SDK - Part 2.md

 ### Congratulations!

-You just transferred 10 AFTT from Fuji to using Router Protocol's Asset Transfer SDK
+You just Transferred 10 AFTT from Fuji to using Router Protocol's Asset Transfer SDK.

 # Share Your Learnings!